-The 'bulge' in the pyramids due to the 'baby boom' between the 1950's and early 1970's can be seen to be moving up out of the 35 to 39 group and into the 60 to 64 group.
+Changes in the overall population demographic tend to develop over relatively long periods of time.
+However, the 'bulge' in the pyramids due to the 'baby boom' (between 1946 and the 1960s) can be seen to be moving up out of the 35 to 39 group and into the 60 to 64 group.
 This bulge will move progressively further up the pyramid as the 'baby boom' generation get older.